lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-Again, the code is similar as the one used with the buffers, once we have got the requirements, we set the memory size and select the
+Again, the code is similar to the one used with the buffers, once we have obtained the requirements, we set the memory size and select the
 adequate memory type index (obtained by calling the `findMemoryTypeIndex` from the `VkCtx` structs).
 After that we can finally allocate the
 memory and bind it to the image: